 The tests used for breast cancer diagnosis are the same in men and women: a mammogram with or without an ultrasound, followed by a biopsy, in which a small sample of the tumor is removed.

-Another molecular test used to guide breast cancer treatment decisions is a test for the HER2 protein.
+Another test used to guide breast cancer treatment decisions is for the HER2 protein.
 Twenty percent of female breast cancers have an increased number of copies of HER2, and HER2-positive status indicates that patients are likely to respond to one of several drugs that target the HER2 protein.

 However, “less is known about HER2 status in relation to male breast cancer,” Dr. Gucalp says.
 “The available data are varied.
 A few studies suggest that HER2 is less common in male breast cancer, but more research is needed.”

-This summer, MSK experimental pathologist Jorge Reis-Filho published a study in which his team sequenced the tumors of 59 male breast cancer patients.
-They found that in addition to a lower incidence of HER2-positive status, the two most frequent alterations in female disease — in the genes PIK3CA and TP53 — are less frequent in men.
-He also found that men with breast cancer were more likely to have mutations in genes that affect DNA repair — including BRCA2.
+In 2016, MSK breast cancer pathologist Jorge Reis-Filho published a study in which his team sequenced the tumors of 59 male breast cancer patients.
+These men had a lower incidence of HER2-positive status, and fewer alterations in the genes PIK3CA and TP53 — the two most frequent in female disease.
+The researchers also found that men with breast cancer were more likely to have mutations in genes that affect DNA repair — including BRCA2.

 How is male breast cancer treated?